misterhappy2/beer/README.md

 # BEER!
+"Whoever drinks **BEER**, he is quick to sleep; whoever sleeps long, does not sin; whoever does not sin, enters Heaven!
+Thus, let us drink beer!"
+Martin Luther

 ### Python code to scrape and analyze reviews from BeerAdvocate.com
 forked from  **jtrawinski/BeerScraper** on github.
 Used for a project to complete my **Springboard** curriculum.